stelladown/Tacotron2AutoTrim/README.md

         pip install -r requirements.txt

-4. You can change the "min_silence_len" parameter (line 20 in load.py file) according to your needs, so if you want the script to trim sentences when there is a minimum of 1 second you can change it to 1000, it's in 750 right now, so it will trim at 0.75 sec of silence.
+4. If your audio trimmed files and transcription results are very long, you can change the "min_silence_len" parameter (line 20 in load.py file) according to your needs, so if you want the script to trim sentences when there is a minimum of 1 second you can change it to 1000, it's in 750 right now, so it will trim at 0.75 sec of silence.
 I found out that it works just fine at this value.
+You can also change the "silence_thresh" variable to other value to see if it works better in your case.

 5. Run

         python load.py yourfile.mp3

 (many audio extensions are supported)

+For stopping the trimming and transcription at any time go to the active cmd terminal window and press Ctrl+C (This is only for Windows OS).
+Search in google for the equivalent shortcut in other OS.

+UPDATE VERSION 1.1:
+- Updated load.py file for skipping long duration files, and also added funcionality for skipping non transcribed sentences, so you don't have to correct anything manually,         all is automated.